 Rediscover and reconnect with friends and family in the wide-open spaces of Kamloops.
 Immerse within nature and find uncrowded trails right in the city or the open water on surrounding lakes.
 Here are the top 5 things to do in Kamloops this summer.

 Hiking in Kamloops offers a diverse landscape that is different on each trail area.
 Choose from wide-open grasslands, ponderosa pine forests, chiseled hoodoos, deep gorges, and fragrant sagebrush.
-Kenna Cartwright Nature Park is the largest city park in BC with over 40km of hiking trails that feature panoramic views of Kamloops and the Thompson Valley below.
+Kenna Cartwright Nature Park is the largest city park in BC with more than 40 km of hiking trails that feature panoramic views of Kamloops and the Thompson Valley below.
 For a more difficult trail, hike Battle Bluff and be rewarded with an impeccable view of Kamloops Lake.
 Want to capture the view from the top?
 Check out these six hikes ideal for photographers and hikers.

-From beginner cross-country to intermediate downhill trails, Kamloops' mountain biking paradise is suitable for all levels of riding.
+From beginner cross-country to intermediate downhill trails, Kamloops' mountain biking paradise is suitable for all riding levels.
 For downhill enthusiasts, check out Nate's at Harper Mountain, or the Fist Full of Dollars jump line at the Kamloops Bike Ranch where pro riders like Graham Agassiz grew up.
-Ride Mike's Trail on classic Kamloops flow in the Pineview Valley Trail Network or bike amongst the sagebrush in Kenna Cartwright Nature Park or Lac du Bois Grasslands.
+Ride the Pineview Valley Trail Network or bike amongst the sagebrush in Kenna Cartwright Nature Park or Lac du Bois Grasslands.
 If you're wanting resort riding, visit the Sun Peaks Bike Park with 2,000 feet of lift-access vertical riding, just a 45-minute drive from Kamloops.